lou-pruitt/js-practice/practice04/README.md

-## Sort

-Build a function that takes in an array of strings and outputs a new array with the same strings in alphabetical order.

-- Write a function that takes one parameter
-	- Parameter 1 - An Array of strings
-- The function should output an array containing all the strings from the input array but in alphabetical order
+## find middle of string

+Build a function, findMiddleLetters, that finds the middle of a string.
+If the string is an odd number of characters, it returns 1 letter.
+If it is an even number of characters, it returns 2 characters.
+It takes a string as a parameter

 - Example:

-	-`var myArray = ['mouse', 'cat', 'dog', 'human'];`
+  - findMiddleLetters('seven')
+    - Return: 'v'

+- Example:
+  - findMiddleLetters('dish')
-	- `sort(myArray);`
+    - Return: 'is'
-	- Output - `['cat', 'dog', 'human', 'mouse']`
-- Try doing this using a **Bubble Sort**, if you are unsure what that is <a href="https://www.google.com" target="_blank">Click Here</a>